-Three Months Ended June 30,
+Three Months Ended September 30,

-2015
+2015 2014

-R&D expenditures capitalized \$ 416 \$ 532
+R&D expenditures capitalized \$ 506 \$ 744

-R&D expenditures expensed 657 689
+R&D expenditures expensed 646 513

-Total R&D expenditures \$ 1,073 \$ 1,221
+Total R&D expenditures (non-GAAP measurement) \$ 1 ,152 \$ 1,257

+Index

-Total research and development expenditures decreased 12.1%.
-While the scope and magnitude of our software development activities was substantially the same between these periods, the cost of performing that work was less in the 2015 quarter compared to the 2014 quarter due to increased use of our employees to do this work in the 2015 quarter compared to the 2014 quarter when we relied more on the use of higher cost, third-party software developers.
-In addition, we incurred relocation and training expenses during the 2014 quarter in connection hiring personnel with improved skillsets which are activities that we did not have to repeat at the same level in 2015.
+Total research and development expenditures decreased 8.35%.
+While the scope and magnitude of our software development activities has continued to grow between these periods, the cost of performing that work was less in the 2015 quarter compared to the 2014 quarter due to:

+- ) Increased use of our employees as an internal resource to do this work in the 2015 quarter compared to the 2014 quarter when we relied more on the use of higher cost, third-party software developers. - Enhancement of relationships with third-party developers we continue to use by replacing legacy arrangements carrying higher costs and lower value with more cost effective and efficient arrangements.